 5 – Forgetting to Pinch Mums

-Please note that pinching your mums after July will only remove the buds and reduce blooming.
-So, wait for them to flower, and once the flowers wilt, chop the dead heads off to encourage your mums to continue flowering for longer.
+Remember that pinching your mums after July will only remove the buds and reduce blooming.
+So, wait for them to flower, and once the flowers wilt, chop the dead tips off.

 Final Thoughts

-More so, pinching your mums encourage them to develop new shoots and buds, increasing their flowers throughout their growing season.
-So, proper care and maintaining the flowers during the bloom period will encourage your mums to flower profusely.
+Pinching your mums encourages them to develop new shoots and buds, increasing the number of their flowers throughout their growing season.
+So, don’t forget to do it once the days begin to shorten!

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.